forcedotcom/salesforcedx-vscode/contributing/publishing.md

 1. Verify the changelog entries' workitems in GUS
    1. have the correct scheduled builds (Example: offcore.tooling.51.4.0 if the current release is 51.4.0).
    2. are closed.
-1. Create a PR with the updated changelog against `main` branch
+1. Create a PR with the updated changelog against the release branch
    1. Add PDT's liaison from [Doc Maintainers](https://github.com/orgs/forcedotcom/teams/doc-maintainers/members) as reviewer

 ## Merging the Release Branch into Main